Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Conclusion

 \section{Conclusion}

 In this paper, we have presented a decentralized protocol and architecture for discovering interfering radio devices over the Internet.
 The protocol has low memory and bandwidth requirements, making it suitable for running on devices with limited hardware.
-We have shown through simulation that the protocol scales to networks with up to 1 000 000 nodes and evaluated its performance in topologies generated from population data from three municipalities in Norway.
-Finally, we have adapted and evaluated an existing resource allocation algorithm which utilizes the local knowledge gained from the discovery protocol.
-The evaluation reveals that local knowledge improves the number of satisfied users.
-We expect that future research on resource allocation algorithms with local knowledge will improve the gains further.
+We have shown through simulation that the protocol scales to networks with $2^{20}$ nodes and evaluated its performance in topologies generated from population data from four municipalities in Norway, including Oslo.
+Our results show that it is possible to implement Internet-scale decentralized protocols that can replace some of the functionality that so far has been implemented in databases.
+By using decentralized protocols, DSA enabled systems can be deployed in existing networks without the need for new infrastructure.
+Finally, the P2P protocol has successfully been implemented in C as a prototype in the Open Source Wi-Fi router firmware OpenWRT.
+In the future, we hope to present experimental results from this platform.

-Some of the techniques used to realize the system described in this paper are adapted from previously published works.
-A key contribution of the paper is thus how these existing components can be combined to enable a large-scale distributed DSA architecture.

-The simulator and the data sets used in this paper will be made publicly available.

 { }